Healthy weight calculator for children and teenagers

 Keep records of your child’s height and weight, and regularly take your child to your GP or other health care provider to monitor their growth.

-The result suggests your child is below a healthy weight for their age and height.
+The result suggests the person being measured is below a healthy weight for their age and height.

-Talk to your GP or health care provider about your weight.
+They can talk to a GP or health care provider about their weight.

-Growth can change over time, so it’s important to check your height and weight every three months.
+Growth can change over time, so it’s important to check height and weight every three months.

-Check the measurements you have entered and if you are concerned, talk to your GP or other health care provider about your weight.
+Check the measurements you have entered and if you are concerned, talk to a GP or other health care provider.

-The result suggests your child is a healthy weight for their height and age.
+The result suggests the child being measured is a healthy weight for their height and age.

 Being a healthy weight is good news.
 Remember, it is important for children to eat a healthy and varied diet and to be physically active for at least an hour each day.

-The result suggests your child is a healthy weight for their age and height.
+The result suggests the child being measured is a healthy weight for their age and height.

 Being a healthy weight is good news.
 Remember, it is important for children to eat a healthy and varied diet and to be physically active for at least an hour each day.

-The result suggests you are a healthy weight for your age and height.
+The result suggests the person being measured is a healthy weight for their age and height.

 Being a healthy weight is good news.
 Remember, it is important to eat a healthy and varied diet and to be physically active for at least an hour each day.

-Growth can change over time, so it’s important to check your height and weight every three months.
+Growth can change over time, so it’s important to check height and weight every three months.

-The result suggests your child is above a healthy weight for their height and age.
+The result suggests the child being measured is above a healthy weight for their height and age.

 Children above a healthy weight may develop health problems in childhood, such as asthma; sleep problems; hip, knee and ankle problems; and high cholesterol or blood pressure.